digitalcircle-com-br/devserver/README.md

 Local HTTPS Server with tools to ease development

-Made to all of us, speding hard time to develop locally due to Cookies, Cors, HTTPS reinforcement - well, this tool is for you.
+Made to all of us, speding hard time to develop locally due to Cookies, CORS, HTTPS reinforcement - well, this tool is for you.

 Devserver is a http gateway to simplify usage on you machine.